 "Israeli pilots made some mistakes at the start of the war," a British wing commander told me in 1973.
 "Their virtue is that they never make the same mistake twice."
-With these weapons, an air force that in the past has consistently demonstrated a superiority in flexibility and ment and the realization that another war will demand more from the tank crew, the infantryman and the pilot.
+With these weapons, an air force that in the past has consistently demonstrated a superiority in flexibility and tactical skill over the Arabs enjoys a significant advantage over its potential adversaries.
+Translated to battlefield terms, their possession by the Israelis means that in a new war Egyptian bridges across the Suez Canal, such as those which survived Israeli air and artillery attack in 1973, would be taken out in a matter of hours.